vitpia/markdown-cv/index.md

 _I am an associated partner of the Erasmus+ Mundus Joint Master Degree programme in Clinical Linguistics_
 <br/>
 __Main supervision: thesis__
-_Co-supervision by graduate students or post-docs in my group is indicated_
+_Co-supervision (by graduate students or post-docs in my group) is indicated_
+`2021-2022`
+Nikita Boers, _Radboud University_, with Natascha Roos
+Nora Kennis, _Radboud University_, with dr. Xiaochen Zheng and dr. Angle de Bruin
+Owen Kapelle, _University of Groningen_, with dr. Rinus Verdonschot

 `2020-2021`
 Pauline van Barschot, _Radboud University_
 Rosemarije Weterings, _European Master in Clinical Linguistics_, with Joao Ferreira